Ep.75: Biohacking with Ben Greenfield

 Find greater peace with The Christian Gratitude Journal

 Speaker 1: Ready to live at the higher vibrations, where peace, love, joy and good health are the daily standard?
 That’s what this show is all about.
 Welcome to Vibe.
 Here’s your host, Robyn Openshaw.

 Ben has done 120 races and 12 Ironman triathlons.
-He’s a relentless self experimenter and he’s a leader in the field of biohacking.
-I have found that my audience doesn’t really know what biohacking is for the most part.
-But I’m going to let Ben tell you what it is.
-Ben became professional obstacle course racer.
+He’s a relentless self-experimenter, and he’s a leader in the field of biohacking.
+I have found that my audience doesn’t really know what biohacking is, for the most part, but I’m going to let Ben tell you what it is.
+Ben became a professional obstacle course racer.
 He completed the coveted Spartan Delta.
 He’s trained with Navy SEALS.
-He’s done all over the world open water swims, mountain runs, adventure races.
+He’s done, all over the world, open water swims, mountain runs, adventure races.
 He’s a bow hunter.
-I think he won like some competitions in bow hunting.
+I think he won some competitions in bow hunting.
 He’s been on reality TV.
-He’s lived a lot of life and he’s only 34.
-Welcome to the show Ben Greenfield.
+He’s lived a lot of life, and he’s only 34.
+Welcome to the show, Ben Greenfield.

 Ben: I’m actually 36.
 I got older since whenever you got your hands on that bio, Robyn, apparently.

 Ben: Or maybe you’re talking about my biological [age], not my chronological age, because I actually have been testing that.
 Have you heard about this test?

 TeloYears is an analysis that samples the telomere length of all of your white blood cells.
 [They take] one drop of blood, and then it spits out, not your chronological age, but your biological age.
 I’ve been testing every year.
 I’ve really gotten into antiaging and longevity lately, and it’s actually getting younger.
 So maybe I am 34.
 Maybe you’re right.
 Maybe you called it.